California

 Amendment to the California Consumer Privacy Act (CA State AB 566)

-AB 566 Sponsor: Representative Josh Lowenthal
+AB 566 Sponsor: Assemblymember Josh Lowenthal

 Key Officials